absurdlylongusername/SuperSecret/README.md

 And `payload` is just the JSON of the claims stated above.

-Tokens are signed with a secret using the HMAC SHA256 algorithm.
+Tokens are signed with a secret key using the HMAC SHA256 algorithm.
 This signing is used for validation to ensure tokens are not tampered with.

 Every token has a unique ID `jti`, which is a ULID.

 Tokens have a maximum TTL of 30 days.

-## Database
+### Database

-A SQL Server database is used to store information on existing tokens.
+SQL Server is used for storing token info.

-When a token is created from a request, it is stored in the database.

-There's two types of tokens: single use and multi use, each of which are stored in different tables.
+There are two types of tokens: Single Use, and Multi Use; both of which are stored in different tables.

 Single use tokens store only the token ID and the expiry date; multi use store the same but also the remaining clicks on the link/token.
 I considered using a single table for both types, but having a separate single use table makes extraction of single use tokens simpler (they can be deleted on access without checking remaining clicks, whereas a single table for both means checking remaining clicks for single use tokens).

-Token IDs are stored as 16 binary bytes instead of CHAR(26), for maximum storage efficiency.
+Token IDs are stored as 16 binary bytes (converting the ULID to 16 bytes) instead of CHAR(26), for maximum storage efficiency.

 A background service runs periodically to delete expired tokens in both tables.

 ## Storage and Speed Performance Considerations

+The service is designed with a target of around 1M new links per month.

-The brief states expected usage is 1M+ links a month, which calculates to <1 link per second.
-This is extremely low throughput, so speed is not really a concern based on the brief.
+This calculates to \<1 link per second on average, so throughput is not a concern.

-The main concern is storage.
-1M links a month, assuming a generous maximum of 200B of storage per link, the storage upper bound would never exceed 200 MiB if we have a max link TTL of 30 days.
+I mainly optimised for storage, by storing as little as data as possible for operation.

+Assuming ~200 bytes per token row and 30 days max expiry, with background cleanup running periodically, total storage will not exceed 200-300MiB at any point.

+- Throughput is relatively modest (&l 1 link per second on average), so CPU/latency is not the primary concern.
+- Storage is the main factor:

+    - Assuming ~200 bytes per token record and a 30-day maximum TTL, total storage remains well within a few hundred MiB over time.
+- Background cleanup keeps the active dataset small by removing expired tokens regularly.

-## Tests
+## Testing

-I initially developed this by just writing the functionality, but switched to using a TDD approach midway due to the fact I encountered a bug that could be captured and reproduced within a test, and it occurred to me that it would make sense to specify my desired functionality in the form of tests and fix bugs that way, rather than doing it manually.

-This helped me avoid the situation of writing a bunch of code, running it, finding out it doesn't work, and spending ages fixing an obscure bug: a scenario which I've experienced many a time.
-Since the general API and interface of the program had already been specified, I was able to write tests first and then focus on refining implementation afterwards.

-As a result, most of the code is unit and integration tested, however some of the tests are not finished or failing due to last minute changes I made and I didn't have time to go back and fix the tests, but I verified functionality manually.
+I developed this using TDD, so all the core functionality is tested with robust unit and integration tests.

+Token generation, validation, database interactions, UI interactions are all adequately tested using NUnit and Playwright.

 # How to run it